EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

   -o/--objects pods, services, ……….., all
   -l/--labels  e.g. app=robot-shop
   -n/--namepsace <name>
-  -a/--all Everything that exists in this cluster should be migrated -i/--item Specified single object with related dependencies -h/--help Get usage of plugin
+  -a/--all Everything that exists in this cluster should be cloned -i/--item Specified single object with related dependencies -h/--help Get usage of plugin